UNLV President Don Snyder on how achieving Tier One status will help students, alumni, and the Southern Nevada community.

 4-year-old Hailey Dawson can now practice her pitching and batting thanks to a team of UNLV engineers and affordable 3-D printing technology.

 Audrey James was one of the few African Americans in UNLV's earliest classes.
-Today, the centenarian is still working and spreading the message that education is a priority.
+Today, the centenarian is still spreading the message that education is a priority.

 Obituaries, UNLV Magazine, Fall 2014